fitbl4nk/bl4nk.kr/content/blog/Attaching to gdb with pwntools/index.md

     main(args.server, args.port, args.debug)
 ```

-There are three arguments given to `main` function.
-First, if `-p` or `--port` was given, it uses `remote` to connect to the server and if not, it attaches local process.
+The `main` function takes three arguments.
+If `-p` or `--port` is provided, it connects remotely.
+Otherwise, it runs locally for debugging:

 ``` bash
 ➜  python3 exploit.py -p 7777
 ➜  python3 exploit.py --port 7777
 ```

-And if debugging is not needed anymore, give `-d` or `--debug` option and set 0 like the following.
-Then it will execute without debugging.
+When you're done debugging, pass 0 to `-d` or `--debug` to run without a debugger:

 ``` bash
 ➜  python3 exploit.py -d 0
 ➜  python3 exploit.py --debug 0
 ```

-For sending payload to the actual server, give `-s` or `--server` option and set the domain or IP address of the server, without debugging.
+Finally, to hit the actual server, pass the domain or IP to `-s` or `--server` - and definitely disable debugging:

 ``` bash
 ➜  python3 exploit.py -s server.com -d 0
 ➜  python3 exploit.py --server x.x.x.x --debug 0
 ```

-FYI, the reason for importing the functions related to the packing again after `from pwn import *` is simply because vscode couldn't find the definition of these functions for no reason.
+Side note: I'm already doing `from pwn import *`, but I explicitly import the packing functions again on line 2 because vscode doesn't seem to find them.
+Otherwise it shows annoying underlines.

 ## 0x03.
 Troubleshooting
 ### Tmux session error
-This error occurred when I ran the code for the first time.
+This is what greeted me when I first ran the script:

 ``` bash
 ➜  python3 exploit.py